Skip to main content

 Feast on a juicy burger made with locally raised longhorn beef from Whisky Hill at Bear & Bone Burger Co. in Golden.
 For those with an appetite, go big or go home with the quadruple-stacked The Canadian Burger.
 For a unique taste, give the Bugaboo Buffalo burger a try.

-Cross River Education & Retreat Centre stewards over 90 acres of land located southeast of Kootenay National Park in the main ranges of the Canadian Rocky Mountains.
+Cross River Education & Retreat Centre stewards over 36-hectares (90-acres) of land located southeast of Kootenay National Park in the main ranges of the Canadian Rocky Mountains (near Radium Hot Springs).
 It is a family-run venture, influenced by their ancestors of the Georgian Bay Metis Community for visitor experiences and spaces for innovative retreats and land-based programs.
 Learn and participate in life here in self-sustainable, and culturally and historically mindful ways.

 Situated on the shores of Koocanusa Lake, the Tobacco Plains Indian Band runs three campgrounds for guests – Big Springs Campground and RV Park, Ayes Ranch Campground and RV Park, and Dorr Road Campground and RV Park.
 Enjoy the sandy beaches and lakeside camping on Koocanusa Lake.

-Tucked away on a bench overlooking the Columbia River between Windermere Lake and Columbia Lake, Raven’s Nest Resort offers a secluded getaway from the hustle and bustle of nearby Fairmont Hot Springs and Invermere.
-Stay in one of their eight off-grid log cabins, or bring your tent or RV and pull into one of their 25 campsites.
-While there, take a float trip down the Columbia River, relax at one of the local beaches, or play some disc golf on their course.
+Tucked away on a bench overlooking the Columbia River between Lake Windermere and Columbia Lake, Raven’s Nest Resort & Campground offers a secluded getaway from the hustle and bustle of nearby Fairmont Hot Springs and Invermere.
+Stay in one of their eight off-grid log cabins, glamping domes or bring your tent or RV and pull into one of their campsites.
+While there, take a float trip down the Columbia River, relax at one of the local beaches, or play disc golf on their 18-disc course.

 Columbia Valley views from log cabins; photo courtesy of Raven’s Nest Resort